 - Website logins and other details you’ve entered in web forms

 If you clear Chrome’s cache as well, it can fix page loading errors.
 And if you find forms auto-fill with incorrect data, it can delete that erroneous information, so you can start afresh.

 In this article, we’ll look at how to clear your entire Chrome history or just selected pages.
-We’ll also show you how to clear your Google Search history and how to use incognito browsing to keep your activity private.
+We’ll also show you how to clear your Google Search history and how to use incognito browsing.
+Alongside a Mac ad blocker, these steps can help to keep your online activity private.

 - How to clear the Chrome history on a Mac

 - How to clear individual pages from your Chrome history